-Acupuncture can stimulate the release of endorphins – the body's natural painkillers – through the insertion of needles into specific pressure points to encourage healing.
-The endorphins can also reduce stress, and anxiety to create a feeling of well-being.
+Acupuncture can stimulate the release of endorphins – the body's natural painkillers – by inserting needles into specific pressure points to encourage healing.
+Endorphins can also reduce stress and anxiety to create a feeling of well-being.

 Acupuncture to particular pressure points can also provide various health benefits, including curing insomnia, decreasing muscle pain, and helping manage chronic conditions.

 Acupuncture is considered holistic medicine, and those who receive acupuncture treatments tend to experience no adverse side effects.
 The lack of side effects contrasts with the many side effects often experienced when taking prescription medications to reduce pain, anxiety, and insomnia.

 Let's look at how acupuncture can help with fibromyalgia symptoms.